kyclark/bioinformatics_primer/parallel/README.md

 Unfortunately, not everyone working in bioinformatics has ready access to a HPC cluster.
 Still, it's possible that you could enjoy the benefits of parallel computing.
 It's likely that even your laptop has more than one CPU that could be used in parallel or maybe your lab or PI has a beefy server somewhere that has 12-24 processors.
 If you write all the commands you need to run into to a file, you can then use `parallel` to use execute those commands using as many CPUs as you desire.
 As jobs finish, `parallel` will launch more, always keeping all the cores busy, much like an HPC scheduler.

-I tend to use `parallel` in most of my pipelines, even if they will run on an HPC.
 Jobs like BLAST aren't actually great to parallelize because BLAST will often require all the available memory on the node, but something like converting FASTQ files to FASTA format is perfect to farm out to multiple CPUs.

 ## "Hello" Program